inmydata/OpenEdgeAgentMCP/readme.md

-# inmydata MCP Server
+# inmydata OpenEdge MCP Server

 ## Overview

-This is a Python web application that exposes the [inmydata agents SDK](https://github.com/inmydata/agents) as a Model Context Protocol (MCP) Server.
-The MCP server enables AI agents to access inmydata's powerful data querying capabilities through a standardized interface.
+This is a Python web application that exposes the [inmydata openedge agents SDK](https://github.com/inmydata/openedge-agents) as a Model Context Protocol (MCP) Server.
+The MCP server enables AI agents to access PAS or Classic AppServer via inmydata's powerful ABL data querying capabilities through a standardized interface.

 ## Project Architecture